 We focused the majority of our two months in Southwest Colorado and it BLEW us away with its beauty and mix of history and fun activities!
 During our time in the area we went on some of the most gorgeous and challenging hikes, visited two national parks, learned about a mine, rode a historic train, drove a 4×4 jeep through the mountains, and explored charming towns.

 We never wanted to leave and as full time travelers that love to hop around and see as many places as possible, that is saying a lot!
 It is pretty rare that a place resonates with us so much that we could see ourselves staying for a long time.

 Watch all of our experiences in Southwest Colorado (and beyond!) on this YouTube playlist!

 Nothing makes us happier than sharing places we love with others and having them fall in love too!
-In this guide we’re sharing all that we learned and experienced during our time in Southwest Colorado to help you plan your own adventures in this stunning region of the state.
+In this guide we’re sharing all that we learned and experienced during our time in Southwest Colorado.
+We hope that it can help you prioritize and plan your own adventures in this stunning region of the state.

-We’ve adapted our own route and itinerary to fit into 12 adventurous and beautiful days and have also included info about the different towns and parks, tons of tips and important things to know before you go, some suggestions of where to stay, and more!
+We adapted our own route and itinerary to fit into 12 adventurous and beautiful days.
+We’ve also included info about the different towns and parks, tons of tips and important things to know before you go, some suggestions of where to stay, and more!